Welcome, Spring Equinox!

 The changes at first are small.
 A slightly warmer afternoon.
 The faint tint of green on bare branches.
 The return of migrating birds.
 Crocuses pushing up through cold soil.

-Life wakes up again in ways that are almost invisible until suddenly the landscape has changed.
+Life awakens again in ways that are almost invisible until suddenly the landscape has changed.

 Life rarely remains in equilibrium for long.
 There are seasons when darkness seems heavier—times of grief, uncertainty, conflict, or exhaustion.
 At other moments light appears abundant and hope feels close at hand.

-For many Christians the spring equinox arrives during the season of Lent, the forty days of reflection and spiritual preparation leading toward Easter.
-Lent is a somber season, when Christians reflect on the pain of the Passion of Jesus.
-But it is also a season oriented toward the Resurrection of Christ.
+For many Christians the Spring Equinox arrives during the season of Lent, the forty days of reflection and spiritual preparation leading toward Easter.
+Lent is a somber season, when Christians reflect on the darkness of the Passion of Jesus.
+Yet, it is also a season oriented toward light—to the joy of the Resurrection of Christ.

 The natural world teaches patience.
 Spring does not arrive all at once.
 It unfolds slowly, almost quietly.